NoCredits/ARQuest/README.md

 **Monsters** abide by the same rules as players (do monsters also have classes?
 Or just archtypes?
 Maybe only "hero"-monsters have classes?)

+**fighting**
 Agreed on **range**; you need to touch base to fight in melee (diagonal/corner-corner touch allowed?).
 If you move through a figure that is in melee, then you risk getting hit?
+Are there weapons that can reach further (e.g. spears or halberds) and attack 1 square away?
+Can you shoot arrows/magic through friendlies? (do you risk friendly-fire?)
+How do we determine line-of-sight for shooting? (especially in corner situations)

 **Traps**.
 If you step in a trap, then you lose the rest of your turn?
 Or just lose the rest of the move you were executing?